Growing the LOCAL CHURCH through the proclamation of the ESSENTIAL GOSPEL!

 Jesus prayer that we “may all be one” was a prayer for unity.
 The Apostle Paul explained in Ephesians 4 that the mission of the local church was to “equip his people for works of service, so that the body of Christ may be built up until we all reach unity in the faith and in the knowledge of the Son of God and become mature, attaining to the whole measure of the fullness of Christ.

 Kick Start your Church© is exclusively a Faith Dialogue ministry to encourage, equip and energize the local church.

 The Barna group estimates that the average Protestant church in America has less than 100 adults in attendance.
 These churches often need advice and counsel in order to help fulfill their role in the Body of Christ.
 The Great Commission of making disciples of Jesus Christ is not just about reaching new people groups internationally or something that growing and sprawling mega churches do, it’s the basic and the essential mission of every local church.

 Faith Dialogue can implement a unique Church Action Plan that is designed for the specific church as a result of the initial assessment as well as the collaborative efforts with the pastor and leaders of the local church.

-Our KickStart Your Church© ministry is a template that is based on the Five Truths that have been proven to be the necessary elements in equipping the local church.
+Our KickStart Your Church© ministry is a template that is based on our mission of proclaiming the Essential Gospel as well as implementing the Five Truths that have been proven to be the necessary elements in equipping the local church.
 The basis of these truths are found in the Bible and also contemporary research conducted by firms such as LifeWay Research, Auxano, Leadership Network and Faith Dialogue.

 We would be honored with your financial gift as the majority of the cost of the KickStart is funded by our supporters and not the local churches.